preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 Minimaxing is a lot like what it sounds like.
 In this case, we want to minimize the maximum error - in other words, find the magic number for which `Q_rsqrt` gives the smallest error compared to the actual inverse square root when considering all possible values of x_bits.

 Since there are about 2 billion values of x and another 4 billion values for the magic number, we'll need to do some optimization if we want this to finish running before the sun consumes the solar system.
+Let's try speeding things up by cutting down the number of values that we need to search through.

 1. In the previous step, we approximately narrowed down the magic number to `0x5f400000`.
 So we only need to search between `0x5f300000` and `0x5f500000`.
 2. Instead of searching all values of x, we can ignore the exponent and only search for all values of the mantissa because ε only comes up in the equation $\text{M} = log(1 + \text{M}) + \varepsilon$.
 If we optimize ε for one exponent value, it's optimized for all exponent values.